stanfordhpccenter/cs74/labs/week1/lab1.md

 You'll receive a response like this:
 ```
-Warning: Permanently added 'hpcc-cluster,171.64.55.130' (ECDSA) to the list of hosts.
+Warning: Permanently added 'hpcc-cluster,171.64.55.130' (ECDSA) to list of hosts
 ```

 You'll be prompted for your HPCC password, which we're providing.